If your small business stores the goods you sell in a warehouse, warehouse management is an integral part of your supply chain management.

 To enable this feature, go to Settings > Company Settings ➔ Enable Warehousing: Yes

-To create new Warehouse, go to Left side menu > Warehouse > New Warehouse
+To create a new Warehouse, go to Left side menu > Warehouse > New Warehouse

-To add item with warehouse details, while creating or editing item, click Warehouse icon.
+To add items with warehouse details, while creating or editing items, click the Warehouse icon.

-If you have any existing items, it will be moved to default Warehouse named as Main Location created by Book Keeper.
+If you have any existing items, they will be moved to the default Warehouse named as Main Location created by Book Keeper.

-Once you have created warehouses, now you can select these warehouses while making any voucher like sales, purchase, returns etc.
+Once you have created warehouses, now you can select these warehouses while making any voucher like sales, purchases, returns, etc.